-The La Salle River Watershed Study Area is made up of numerous streams, creeks, potholes and sloughs.
-This large amount of riparian area must be properly managed to protect surface water quality for users both within the watershed and downstream.
-Land management decisions in upland areas will also influence riparian health.
+The Lake Manitoba Watershed Study Area is made up of numerous streams, creeks, shallow lakes and sloughs which drain into Lake Manitoba.
+This large amount of riparian area must be properly managed to protect surface water quality within the watershed and that of Lake Manitoba.
+Land Management decisions in upland areas will also influence riparian health.